 - Tap on the Reset option.

-- Now, choose the “Reset Network Settings” option.
+- On the next pop-up menu, choose the Reset Network Settings option.

-- The resetting process can take some time so wait until it finishes.
+- The resetting process can take some time, so wait until it finishes.

-Free Up Memory Space
+Free Up Storage Space

 Sync the Date and Time Settings